How Do I Know My Air Conditioner Has Seen Its Final Days?

 Buying an energy-efficient AC in Charlotte

 Recent advances in AC technology have greatly improved energy efficiency.
-Energy Star recommends upgrading to an energy-efficient unit if your current central air conditioner is 10 or more years old.
+Energy Star recommends upgrading to an energy-efficient unit if your current air conditioner is 10 or more years old.
 Many HVAC technicians say they typically recommend replacing units if they are 15 years or older.

 Other factors affecting the repair/replace decision